aaronj1234/PasswordPro/README.md

-# PassyV2
+# PasswordPro
 The free, simple, open-source password generator

-# What is Passy V2?
+# What is PasswordPro?
-Well, Passy V2 is a simple password generator, made solely with Python.
+Well, PasswordPro is a simple password generator, made solely with Python.

+By the way, if you are wondering why it says "PassyV2" in the pictures, it's because that was the program's old name because it is now called PasswordPro. :)

 # Prerequisites:
 - You must have the latest version of Python on your computer.
 You can get it from here: https://www.python.org/downloads/